Favourited 1469 times

 Food: it consists of all constituents of the Mediterranean diet whereas fruit and vegetables coming primarily from our land.
 Of all meals, lunch (at around 2 pm) will be generally shared.
 Let us know of any animal/food allergies you have.

-The main plot (the farm) is located in Giarre’s southern outskirts (half an hour walk from the centre), less than a mile from the motorway’s (A18) exit and easily reachable by all busses covering the SS114 Messina-Catania.
-We are approximately 40km from Catania International Airport (35-50 minutes depending on connections between trains and airport shuttle services – the train itself, in fact, takes no more than 25 minutes to get to Catania Centrale railway station).
-The apartment is close to the train station – Google map says around 4 minutes on foot.
-The location is indeed a convenient one; the neighbourhood provides you with everything you may possibly need or want.
+The main plot (the farm) is located in Giarre’s southern outskirts, less than a mile from the motorway’s (A18) exit and easily reachable by all busses covering the SS114 Messina-Catania.
+We are approximately 40 km from Catania International Airport, 35-50 minutes depending on connections between public transport – the train itself, in fact, takes no more than 25 minutes to get to Catania Centrale railway station.
+The apartment is quite close to the train station – Google map says around 4 minutes on foot.
+The location is indeed a convenient one.

-A word of advice: dealing with the mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
-Some of them are a bit of a riddle even for us locals.
+A word of advice: dealing with the mysterious realm of our public services might sometimes be an “extraordinary” experience.
 Therefore, plan your connections carefully!

-Being a densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one ends and the other starts).
-You will be able to easily reach quite a few of them by bus, bicycle or even on foot.
-Each with its own church, piazza, and historic core.
+Being a densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one starts and the other ends), each with its own church, piazza, and historic core.

-The area stretching from Giarre to Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages), the immediate Riposto and the charming Torre Archirafi (near to Carruba) offers a variety of cultural, historical and touristic attractions.
+The area stretching from Giarre to Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages), the immediate Riposto and the charming Torre Archirafi (not too far away from Carruba), offers a variety of cultural, historical and touristic attractions.
 However, excluding the biggest and most popular places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
-English isn’t used much by people here, especially by the older folk.
+English isn’t used much by people here, especially by the older folks.

 My family might take a moment to decipher your words, my grandma transcends the need to.
-They are getting better and better though since we started hosting and will make up for it by being overly attentive.
-Be careful wearing stylish torn attire around my grandma, she might just strip you naked and sew you back together in an instant.
+They are getting better and better though since we started.

 Having been a helper myself, I have an overall idea of what it’s like to be treated and I will do my best in trying to make your experience as enjoyable and varied as possible.
 Apologies in advance for our possible lack of organization :)